Austin Assault Defense Attorneys

 Domestic Assault occurs when both the offender and the victim are members of the same family or household.
 Domestic assault can be characterized as either a misdemeanor or felony, depending on your criminal history.

-Aggravated Assault occurs either when the assault results in serious bodily injury or was committed using a deadly weapon.
+In Texas, aggravated assault is a felony offense.
 Aggravated assault is a second-degree felony, punishable by between 2 and 20 years in prison and a fine of up to $10,000.